Seated Lower Back Stretch

 Seated Lower Back Stretch Benefits

-- Reduces the risk of lower back injuries
+- Decompresses the lower back gently

 Seated Lower Back Stretch Muscles Worked

-- Erector spinae
+- Erector spinae (lower back)

 - Gluteus maximus